projectedanx/UWE/ROADMAP.md

 -   **[Customizable Dashboard]**
     -   **Goal:** Give users control over their workspace.
     -   **Features:** Allow users to drag, drop, resize, and hide panels to create a layout that suits their workflow.

+-   **[Shareable Session URLs]**
+    -   **Goal:** Allow users to share their findings with others.
+    -   **Implementation:** Generate a unique URL that saves the state of a search, enabling collaboration and easy sharing of linguistic discoveries.